BOTWVANILLAMC/botwvanillamc.github.io/index.md

 # SERVER INFO

-Info Page for the Vanilla-esque Minecarft Server at: `147.135.181.214:25587` for the BOTW Modding Community!
+Info Page for the Vanilla-esque Minecraft Server at: `147.135.181.214:25587` for the BOTW Modding Community!

 ## MODS